 Penn-Harris-Madison's Food Service Department is located within Penn High School, at 56100 Bittersweet Road, Mishawaka, IN 46545.

-Jill, Mark and Stacey are all happy to assist Penn-Harris-Madison families with questions or concerns about food service at any of the fifteen schools.
+Jill, Michael, and Mindy are all happy to assist Penn-Harris-Madison families with questions or concerns about food service at any of the fifteen schools.

 Penn-Harris-Madison is an equal opportunity provider

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.